FRC3407/2022TestRepo/README.md

 # 2022TestRepo
+## This ReadMe has been used as practice for learning how to merge conflicts and handle branches and PRs.
+This whole repo is used for such testing.

 # Hiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii
 # read me please
 # I need a nap

 __this is some bold text.__ *this is some italic text.*